valhuber/ApiLogicServer/api_logic_server_cli/docs/Tutorial.md

 ## Run

-The prior step established your Python enviroment, and started the server using the re-built launch configuration.
+The prior step established your Python enviroment, so your project is ready to run.
 We are now ready to explore the Admin App and the API.

 ### Admin App: Multi-Page, Multi-Table, Automatic Joins